-Day 4) Win the Chamonix Vertical K race
+- Day 4: Win the Chamonix Vertical K race.

-Day 5–6) Travel to Alaska.
+- Days 5–6: Travel to Alaska.

 Sounds unlikely if not downright impossible, right?
 Believe it or not, Kilian Jornet did all of this in one week in 2015.
 Yes, his legend is well deserved.
-Astonishing as this and many of his other feats may be, there are sound and comprehensible reasons why Kilian has kept all of us amazed by his exploits over the years.
+Astonishing as this and many of his other feats may be, there are sound and comprehensible reasons as to why Kilian has kept all of us amazed by his exploits over the years.

-Metabolic efficiency is a measure of the conversion of the fuel sources, fat and carbohydrates, into the intermediate energy storage molecule ATP needed to power muscle contraction.
-Remember that ATP molecule from the What Enables Endurance article?
-If not, you might want to refresh your memory with a quick re-read.
-Aerobic metabolism which uses the energy stored in the molecular bonds of fat, produces 16 times as much ATP, gram for gram, as anaerobic (glycolytic) metabolism which breaks down glucose and glycogen to make ATP.
+Metabolic efficiency is a measure of the conversion of the fuel sources, fat and carbohydrates, into the intermediate energy storage molecule ATP, which is needed to power muscle contraction.
+Remember that ATP molecule from the “What Enables Endurance” article?
+If not, you might want to refresh your memory with a quick reread.
+Aerobic metabolism, which uses the energy stored in the molecular bonds of fat, produces 16 times as much ATP, gram for gram, as anaerobic (glycolytic) metabolism, which breaks down glucose and glycogen to make ATP.
 Since a gram of fat contains about twice the calories as a gram of carbs, the overall efficiency difference is about 8 times greater with fat than carbs.
 A gram of fat will produce about 8 times the amount of ATP as a gram of carbs.
 Since ATP fuels muscle contraction and thereby your movement, this means a great deal more work getting done gram for gram when using fats.
-What if you could get an 800% increase in fuel efficiency with your car?
+What if you could get an 800 percent increase in fuel efficiency with your car?

 Biomechanical efficiency is a measure of the amount of energy (in calories regardless of fuel source) needed to propel you at a certain speed.
-Watch world class runners who seemingly float along, barely touching the ground in comparison with the average weekend plodder.
+Watch world-class runners who seemingly float along, barely touching the ground, in comparison with the average weekend plodder.
 See how effortlessly elite climbers move across difficult terrain.
 These are examples of high biomechanical efficiency.
 It costs them less (in many cases MUCH less) energy to perform their events than it does the untrained.
 As interesting and important as biomechanical efficiency is, we will save that topic for another time.